-Breast cancer and its treatment may cause symptoms such as fatigue, nausea, decreased range of motion, and weakness.
-Exercise and other integrative therapies, including yoga, can ease these symptoms, help patients feel better during treatment, and can be scaled to fit each patient’s unique needs and abilities.
+Exercise and other integrative therapies, including yoga, can ease the symptoms of breast cancer and its treatment, help patients feel better during treatment, and can be scaled to fit each patient’s unique needs and abilities.

-Check the Zakim Center’s program calendar to learn more about Turo’s classes and other group programming at Dana-Farber.
+Check the Zakim Center’s program calendar to learn more about group programming at Dana-Farber.